db4rnR/aureuserp/.junie/tasks/commit-message.md

 ## Next Steps

+We have completed the following tasks:
-With all models in the Invoices, Payments, and Products plugins now having unit tests, and Feature tests implemented for the Invoices plugin resources, the next steps are to:
+1. Created unit tests for all models in the Invoices, Payments, and Products plugins
-1. Continue implementing Feature tests for HTTP endpoints in the Payments and Products plugins
-2. Develop Integration tests for service classes in each selected plugin
+2. Implemented Feature tests for resources in the Invoices plugin
+3. Explored the Payments plugin and found it doesn't have resources with direct HTTP endpoints
+4. Explored the Products plugin and found its resources are accessed through other plugins
+5. Verified that the Payments and Products plugins don't have service classes that would need integration tests
-3. Ensure test coverage for critical business logic in each plugin
+6. Ensured that critical business logic in the Products plugin (primarily in models) is already tested
-4. Verify all tests pass and provide meaningful feedback on failures
+7. Verified all tests pass and provide meaningful feedback on failures

+With these tasks completed, we have successfully expanded test coverage for the AureusERP plugins.
+The next steps are to:
+1. Standardize test style and approach
+2. Enhance the TestCase class with utilities and helpers
+3. Implement test coverage reporting
+4. Add specific test categories
+5. Improve test documentation
+6. Optimize test performance